akshat-collab/akshat-collab/README.md

 $ echo $MOTTO
 > "Code.
 Build.
 Innovate.
 There is no spoon."

+$ git log --oneline --all | wc -l
+> Total commits: 2,847 and counting 🚀

 $ uptime
-> 24/7 coding mode activated 🚀
+> 24/7 coding mode activated ⚡
   </pre>
 </div>